The best hiking socks are sure to make your feet feel dry and blister-free on your next hike.

 Wrightsock Hiking Socks

 The Escape crew is made with double-layer technology that reduces friction and helps prevent blisters.
-These are one of the best hiking socks on the market as they also offer you moisture-wicking and light cushioning.
+These are one of the best hiking socks on the market as they also offer you moisture-wicking and light cushioning in warm conditions.

 Recommended Reading: Day Hiking Packing List: The Essentials To Bring On Every Hike

-This hiking sock is similar to the Escape crew but great for winter weather as it offers better insulation.
+This hiking sock is similar to the Escape crew but great for cold conditions as it offers better insulation, extra cushion, and moderate compression.
 They are also thick enough to give you a little extra comfort.
 These are some of the best hiking socks for colder weather.